kennyfrc/cami.js/README.md

 A minimalist & flexible toolkit for interactive islands & state management in web applications.

+## Motivation

+Another javascript framework, you say?
+Well hear me out: I wanted a minimalist javascript library that had no build steps, had minimal abstractions, had great debuggability, does not take over my front-end, and is not a way to prime me up to subscribe to a cloud service.
+I just wanted a simple library that I can import into my applications, and use it to create better user experiences without cruft.
+I honestly couldn't find one, so I made one :)

 ## Key Features:

 - No Build Step: Reduce complexity in your projects.
 Just import the module and start using it.